CycloneDX/cyclonedx-python-lib/README.md

 ## Responsibilities

-* Provide a general purpose _Python_-implementation of [_CycloneDX_][CycloneDX].
+* Provide a general-purpose _Python_-implementation of [_CycloneDX_][link_website].
-* Provide typing and comprehensive documentation for developers and dev-tools to rely on.
+* Provide typing for said implementation, so developers and dev-tools can rely on it.
 * Provide data models to work with _CycloneDX_.
 * Provide JSON- and XML-normalizers, that...
-  * Support all shipped data models.
+  * support all shipped data models.
-  * Respect any injected [_CycloneDX_ Specification][CycloneDX-spec] and generate valid output according to it.
+  * respect any injected [_CycloneDX_ Specification][CycloneDX-spec] and generate valid output according to it.
-  * Can prepare data structures for JSON- and XML-serialization.
+  * can prepare data structures for JSON- and XML-serialization.
 * Serialization:
   * Provide a JSON serializer.
   * Provide an XML serializer.